fatcatfablab/IoT4Makers/EyeIotMeetup/README.md

 So you've created a prototype of your low power low bandwidth IoT project but find that it glitches once in a while.
 We'll cover how to temporarily bolt on a power and bandwidth hungry Raspberry Pi with camera to help monitor and hopefully resolve the problem.
-Perhaps enhanced and use the rig for future projects.
+Perhaps enhance and use the rig for future projects.

 *Outline*